 Diorite is the name used for a group of coarse-grained igneous rocks with a composition between that of granite and basalt.
 It usually occurs as large intrusions, dikes, and sills within continental crust.
 These often form above a convergent plate boundary where an oceanic plate subducts beneath a continental plate.

 Partial melting of the oceanic plate produces a basaltic magma that rises and intrudes the granitic rock of the continental plate.
 There, the basaltic magma mixes with granitic magmas or melts granitic rock as it ascends through the continental plate.
 This produces a melt that is intermediate in composition between basalt and granite.
 Diorite forms if this type of melt crystallizes below the surface.

-Diorite is usually composed of sodium-rich plagioclase with lesser amounts of hornblende and biotite.
+Diorite is usually composed of sodium-rich plagioclase with lesser amounts of hornblende, biotite, and pyroxene minerals.
 It usually contains little if any quartz.
 This makes diorite a coarse-grained rock with a contrasting mix of black and white mineral grains.
 Students often use this "salt and pepper" appearance as a clue to the identification of diorite.